scraperwiki/hardhat/readme.md

   * `HtmlElement.one_cssselect` Select one node based on a css selector;
       return an error if multiple or no nodes match this xpath.
 * `digits(text)`: Extract the digits from some text.
+* `cache(key, func)`: Look up the key in the cache.
+If it exists, load it from there.
+Otherwise, cache the output of the function and return it.

 ## Running tests